albertachren/blackjack/README.md

 # blackjack
-Simple blackjack console game with possibilites for more advanced features such as mulitplayer and betting
+Simple blackjack console game with possibilites for more advanced features such as multiplayer and betting.